-- 25. "data traffic records" means the records of traffic data as defined in Article 2 para b of Directive 2002/58/EC of the European Parliament and the Council of 12 July 2002 concerning the processing of personal data and the protection of privacy in the electronic communications sector; - 26. "persons professionally arranging or executing transactions in financial instruments" means an investment firm, credit institution or other financial institution, or natural persons in their employment, professionally engaged in the reception and transmission of orders or in the execution of transactions in financial instruments; - 27. "benchmark" means

-(a) any published index or published figure calculated by the application of a formula to, or on the basis of, the value of one or more underlying assets, or prices, including estimated prices, actual or estimitated interest rates or other values, or surveys, where the input in the formula comes from more than one party; and (b) by reference to which the amount payable under a financial instrument or the value of the financial instrument is determined.
+- (19d) "persons professionally arranging or executing transactions in financial instruments" means a person, professionally engaged in the reception and transmission of orders or in the execution of transactions in financial instruments. - (20) "benchmark" means any rate, index or figure, made available to the public or published that is periodically or regularly determined by the application of a formula to, or on the basis of: the value of one or more underlying assets or prices, including estimated prices, actual or estimated interest rates or other values, or surveys, and by reference to which the amount payable under a financial instrument or the value of a financial instrument is determined. - (20a) "market maker" means a person within the meaning of Article 4(2)(6) of Directive [new MiFID].